olcf/olcf-user-docs/accounts/AFW_data_policy_guide.rst

 Prohibited Data
 ^^^^^^^^^^^^^^^

-The NCCS computer systems are operated in support of USAF and only contain data related to scientific research and do not contain personally identifiable information (data that falls under the Privacy Act of 1974 5U.S.C.
+The National Center for Computational Science (NCCS) computer systems are operated in support of United States Air Force (USAF) 557th Weather Wing and only contain data related to scientific research and do not contain personally identifiable information (data that falls under the Privacy Act of 1974 5U.S.C.
 552a).
 Use of NCCS resources to store, manipulate, or remotely access classified information, unclassified controlled nuclear